 Among all the refractory metals, tungsten has the highest melting point.
-As a refractory metal, the biggest advantage of tungsten is high-temperature strength with good corrosion resistance to molten alkali metal and steam.
+As a refractory metal, the biggest advantage of tungsten is its high-temperature strength with good corrosion resistance to molten alkali metal and steam.
 Tungsten will only have oxide volatilization and liquid phase oxides.

-As one of nonferrous metals, tungsten has the qualities of high strength and hardness.
+As one of the nonferrous metals, tungsten has the qualities of high strength and hardness.
 Therefore, tungsten carbide with high hardness and great wear resistance has a large-scale application in cutting tools and mining tools.

-As one of the typical rare earth materials, tungsten is a strategic metal because it is an important part in high-tech new materials.
-Many electronic optical materials, special alloys, new functional materials and organometallic compounds need tungsten as essential raw material.
+As one of the typical rare earth materials, tungsten is a strategic metal because it is an important part of high-tech new materials.
+Many electronic optical materials, special alloys, new functional materials, and organometallic compounds need tungsten as essential raw material.

 The armor piercings for tank guns are made from tungsten alloy and depleted uranium alloy.
 Tungsten is the base for tungsten alloy with other elements added in.
-With high melting point, high-temperature strength, good creep resistance, conductivity and electron emission properties, tungsten is the ideal material for manufacturing hard alloys.
+With a high melting point, high-temperature strength, good creep resistance, conductivity, and electron emission properties, tungsten is the ideal material for manufacturing hard alloys.

-Many Armies have applied tungsten heart APDS in large-caliber bullets and small-caliber shells, which can beat the enemy’s M1, M2 tanks and other armored vehicles, as well as AH-64 armed helicopters and other light armored targets.
+Many Armies have applied tungsten heart APDS in large-caliber bullets and small-caliber shells, which can beat the enemy’s M1, M2 tanks, and other armored vehicles, as well as AH-64 armed helicopters and other light armored targets.

 Depleted uranium not only has radiation but also contains chemical toxicity.
-Similar to lead and cadmium, uranium is heavy metal which can cause poisoning.
-The great heat caused by exploration of depleted uranium bomb warheads can make the uranium oxide smoke spread to 40 km away.
+Similar to lead and cadmium, uranium is a heavy metal that can cause poisoning.
+The great heat caused by the exploration of depleted uranium bomb warheads can make the uranium oxide smoke spread to 40 km away.
 The powder from the uranium exploration can cause radioactive contamination as dangerous as that caused by the exploration of the atomic bomb.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.